faysalalmahmud/bd-healthcare-professional-analysis/README.md

-# A Comprehensive Analysis of Healthcare Professionals in Bangladesh
+# Analysis of Healthcare Professionals in Bangladesh

 An in-depth data analysis project examining the distribution, specialization, and experience patterns of healthcare professionals across Bangladesh using web scraping, data processing, and geospatial visualization techniques.